MrZhuNi/salome_shape/src/FeaturesPlugin/doc/unionFeature.rst

 Union
 =====

+The feature Union implements a boolean operation for creation of a uniono of selected objects.

 To a create boolean opration Union in the active part:

 #. select in the Main Menu *Features - > Union* item  or